 Measure out the milk and add the egg into the same cup.
 Put this aside.

 In a small bowl, combine the flour, baking powder and salt.
 Stir this to mix the ingredients together.
-Then dump it into the margarine and sugar mixture.
+Then dump it into the butter and sugar mixture.
 A wooden spoon is great for chopping the dry ingredients into the moist ones.

 When you reach the lumpy stage, add the egg and milk concoction.
 You’ll only be able to partially mix this together with the wooden spoon.
 When it becomes too difficult, dump the lumpy dough onto a floured surface.
 With your hands, mould and knead the dough for about five minutes.
 It will be smooth, easy to roll and stay together.